 How do I conduct business with Chevron through the Supplier Diversity/Small Business (SD/SB) Program?

-Certified small or diverse businesses can register by visiting our registration site.
+Certified small or diverse businesses can register with SAP Ariba Commerce Network.
 Whether or not your company is currently doing business with Chevron, you should register so we can contact you about future opportunities.

-After you’ve completed your registration and provided copies of your certifications, your information will be kept in our supplier diversity database.
-It is your responsibility to keep this information current.
-When a sourcing opportunity for your industry-specific business arises, Chevron employees will access this system to search for suppliers.
+When a sourcing opportunity for your industry-specific business arises, Chevron employees will access the SAP Ariba Commerce Network to search for suppliers.
 At that point, you may be contacted to submit additional information.
 Information you submit will be protected in accordance with Chevron’s privacy policies.

 No. However, if an opportunity presents itself, Chevron will contact you to begin the request for proposal process.
 At that time, you will be asked to demonstrate your company’s value proposition for the product or service you are offering.